All Episodes

 Is this not the Achilles heel of feminism?

-I mean, is this not it in a nutshell?
+I mean, is this not it?

-And if you can't take the heat in a debate, you're gonna occupy the Oval Office, and it's not just Hillary Clinton.
+And if you can't take the heat in a debate, you're going to occupy the Oval Office.

 It happens every time.

-We don't want, we don't want extra rights.
+We don't want extra rights.

 We just want to be treated equally.

-But we want Title IX to make certain we have a girls' rowing team, and if that means you've got to do away with the boys' baseball team, so be it.
+And if that means you've got to do away with the boys' baseball team, so be it.

 We want special privileges when it comes to these sorts of discrimination laws and the imposition of Title IX and intercollegiate athletics.

-We want all of these special privileges, but and and we want to beat up on some men, so say the feminists.
+We want all of these special privileges, and we want to beat up on some men, so say the feminists, because we're just as good.

-Any any, you know, you know, if the job, if a man can do the job, a woman can do it better.
+If a man can do the job, a woman can do it better.

-You go right down the litany of cliches.
+You go right down the litany of clichés, except when they're fired upon, metaphorically, of course.

 They've got a new ad, the Clinton campaign, and the ad suggests heavily that they were picking on Hillary.

-Gee, I wonder if Al Qaeda's watching.
+Gee, I wonder if Al-Qaeda's watching.

 1-800-282-2882, I got to get to this issue here while I've got my 15 minutes, and that is school choice.

-Now, I don't know if you're familiar, in Utah, there is a big vote coming up in the next few days on school choice.
+In Utah, there is a big vote coming up in the next few days on school choice, the Parent Choice and Education Act.

-It is a voucher program ranging anywhere from 500 bucks to 3,000 dollars.
+It is a voucher program ranging anywhere from $500 to $3,000.

-And it depends on household income, which I've always had a problem with, but nevertheless, something is better than nothing.
+And it depends on household income, which I've always had a problem with.

 What do I mean?

-They don't tell you you have to go to one school in your hometown.
+Can anybody say the GI Bill, the Hope Scholarship Programs, they don't tell you you have to go to one school in your hometown.

-They give you the money, the money follows the student, and you redeem those vouchers at any college of your choice.
+The money follows the student, and you redeem those vouchers at any college of your choice.

 Well, I'll give you three words.